dmartr/ADA-Project/README.md

 ##Feasibility and Risks
 ##Deliverables
+During the project, 3 IPython notebooks are done.
+These notebooks are:
+* Data Minig notebook: Where the data of the LoL's Api will be extracted and saved using DataFrames, Requests and others libraries.
+Besides, the data will be cleaned to chose the most revelant or the necessary atributes for future use.

+* Data Analysis notebook: Where the collected data will be analyzed for select some features, which will be used to make the Machine Learning notebook.

+* Machine Learning notebook: Where depending on the dataset’dimensionality of the.
+Make an assessment that is best suited classifier.
+During this assessment you may be used to observe several classifiers which is the best that is better suited to our data.

+* Result Visualization notebook: From the data extracted in the previous notebook, display it using graphs, and if possible, the use of interactive graphics

 ##Timeplan

 |                           | 31 Oct - 6 Nov | 7 - 13 Nov | 14 - 20 Nov | 21 - 27 Nov | 28 Nov - 4 Dec | 5 - 11 Dec | 12 - 18 Dec | 19 - 25 Dec | 26 Dec - 1 Jan | 2 - 8 Jan | 9 - 15 Jan |